 For example, research conducted by Bonn-Miller et al. (2017) into the labelling accuracy of cannabidiol extracts sold online found that 26% of the tested products contained less CBD than labelled.
 This is crucial to users as the discrepancy could in fact negate any potential benefits.

 On the other hand, products that contain higher THC content than stated may be enough to produce intoxication or impairment, which could be especially dangerous if you plan to drive or have an upcoming drug test.
 Therefore, it’s essential that the exact product content is provided – which is where the COA comes in.

 Similarly, core ingredient certificates relate to the active compounds within our products – namely the CBD and CBG isolates we use.
 These are to demonstrate that within those isolates, there are no impurities or traces of banned cannabinoids present which is sometimes the case in other core ingredients used by other CBD companies.

 What to look for when reading a COA

 Firstly, check that the CBD has not been tested in house, as a COA should always come from a third party to ensure objectivity.
 Laboratories usually publish the results in mg/g as opposed to ml but rest assured that the mg/g reading equates to a 1ml sample from a particular batch – a batch of liquid used to make Canavape 200mg e-liquids, for example.

 Finally, be sure to peruse the COA to assess the product’s quality.
-CBD that is advertised as being full spectrum should contain a variety of cannabinoids that should be reflected in the COA.
+CBD that is advertised as being full spectrum or broad spectrum should contain a variety of cannabinoids that should be reflected in the COA.
 These cannabinoids could include: CBDa, CBG, CBC, THC and CBN and should be present in amounts greater than 1%.